HydraTechnology/BotNuker/README.md

 to use this tool you must create a discord bot and then copy the discord bot token.

-then in config put the token there.
+then in config.txt put the bot token there.

 Now run lambdaNuker and ensure you have a VPN enabled or else you will be rate limmited. then it should say the following: